Recent Graduates

 Graduate job alerts are curated, and graduate level opportunities emailed to London Metropolitan University graduates fortnightly.
 Sign up for these job alerts by emailing our careers team.

-- Book a mock interview with a careers consultant: please email Careers for availability.
+• Book a mock interview with a careers consultant: email careers for availability.

-- Volunteering can be a valuable way to build your confidence and experience: contact the volunteering team for information.
+• Volunteering can be a valuable way to build your confidence and experience: contact the careers team for information.

 A Chat button shows below when we're online